almachelouche/middleman/content/email/AU/Welcome/012/offer 03.md

 	text = '''DISCLAIMERS:
 				<br /> <br />
-				1) Private and Blue Business Fleet customers only at participating Dealers who have not reached 7 years or 105,000 kms.
-State Auto Club Roadside Assistance & Membership is included with the first seven standard services for 12 months or until your next eligible standard service (whichever occurs first).
+				1) Private and Blue Business Fleet customers who have not reached earlier of 7 years or 105,000km, only at participating Dealers.
+State Auto Club Roadside Assistance & Membership is included for 12 months or until your next eligible standard service (whichever occurs first).
 Standard services include all A and B logbook services.
 Customers must comply with scheduled servicing intervals to maintain continuity of membership.
 See <a href="https://www.ford.com.au/owners/service/t-and-c/" name="terms1" style="text-decoration:underline; color:#91a4b1">www.ford.com.au/owners/service/t-and-c</a> for full terms.<br /><br />
 				2) Available at participating dealers on scheduled services or overnight warranty repairs.
 Private and Blue, Silver and Gold Business Fleet customers only.
 Booking may be required.
 See <a href="https://www.ford.com.au/owners/service/t-and-c/"	name="terms2" style="text-decoration:underline; color:#91a4b1">www.ford.com.au/owners/service/t-and-c</a> for full terms.<br /><br />
-				3) At participating dealers for eligible new vehicles ordered and delivered by 30/06/2017.
-Private and Blue, Silver and Gold Business Fleet customers only.
-Stock may vary between Dealers.
-All prices are recommended.
-Extended warranty covers 5 years/100,000km from date of registration, whichever occurs first.
-Conditions apply.
-See <a href="https://www.ford.com.au/"	name="ford1" style="text-decoration:underline; color:#91a4b1">www.ford.com.au</a>.'''
+				3) The Factory Warranty will operate under the terms and conditions of the Ford Express New Vehicle Warranty.
+Commences upon delivery to the customers or upon first registration of the vehicle for on-sold demonstrator vehicles and ends after 5 years or 100,000kms, whichever occurs first.'''